grafana/terraform-provider-grafana/docs/resources/rule_group.md

 ### Optional

+- `disable_provenance` (Boolean) Allow modifying the rule group from other sources than Terraform or the Grafana API.
+Defaults to `false`.
 - `org_id` (String) The Organization ID.
 If not set, the Org ID defined in the provider block will be used.

 ### Read-Only